Case Study

 Solution

-NNOVATIVE PROGRAMMING AND ZERO BARRIER ACCESS TO EVIDENCE-BASED TOOLS.
+INNOVATIVE PROGRAMMING AND ZERO BARRIER ACCESS TO EVIDENCE-BASED TOOLS.

 The Alliance is the first organization in Michigan to provide Deterra for at-home medication deactivation, beginning in early 2016.
 Since then, the Alliance has integrated at-home medication deactivation and disposal into innovative programming for youth, seniors and the wider community.